Scorptech/milestoneone/README.md

 ##### The ideal client for this business is:

 -   English speaking.
--   Has funding for the project they require
+-   Have approved funding for the project they require
+-   Have approved building plans
 -   Are happy to leave Willie and his team to get on with the work without micro-managing
 -   Understands that building regulations can affect the cost of a project